fbjorn/pot-websites/README.md

 Netlify CMS is used for content creation (GUI).
 All content is stored in Github as markup files.
 Netlify GUI requires Github account and is run from files in /cmsadmin.
 Netlify configuration is in same folder as config.yml

 # Build process
 Each commit fires automated CI process in Azure DevOps.
+Status of each build can viewed from [Travis](https://travis-ci.org/PlatformOfTrust/developer.oftrust.net)